Table of contents

 This is the most common use of IPA when you want to remove the wax or sealant from the surface of your vehicle prior to polishing and compounding.
 It’s very necessary for any paint correction you may do since the surface of your vehicle should not have any oils, waxes, or residues.

-You might also want to keep in mind that most of the car wash soaps do a good job at removing waxes every time you wash your vehicle, so using an IPA wipedown every time won’t be suggested.
-An IPA wash is necessary only before you apply polish or ceramic coating.
+You might also want to keep in mind that most car wash soaps do a good job at removing waxes every time you wash your vehicle, so using an IPA wipedown every time won’t be suggested.
+An IPA wash is necessary only before you apply the polish or ceramic coating.
 While you remove the scratches in certain parts of the vehicle, make sure that the products aren’t interacting with anything other than the clear coat. ( eg. Leftover waxes).

 2. REMOVES STICKER RESIDUE

 When you detail a vehicle with an old bumper sticker or decal on the back glass, try to use the IPA.
-Other products like Goo-Gone also work well but IPA is excellent for such applications.
-It’s being discovered that IPA helps the alcohol to penetrate into the pores of the paper and it will naturally come off.
-Other products like Goof off contain acetone in them and are very strong too, it will strip the paint off from the non-clear coated surfaces or rubber or vinyl surfaces.
+Other products like Goo-Gone also work well, but IPA is excellent for such applications.
+It’s being discovered that IPA helps the alcohol to penetrate into the pores of the paper, and it will naturally come off.
+Other products like Goof off contain acetone in them and are very strong too, it will strip the paint off from non-clear coated surfaces or rubber or vinyl surfaces.
 IPA is the safest option here

 3. REMOVES RESIDUES OF POLISH